The obsolete antique electric clock

 There are alternate units you may consider if your stuck on keeping the clock case.
 Options include a new wind up movement or battery operated clock movement instead.
 These conversions are explained more in detail in another section.
 Quartz units require the center hole of the clock dial to be 3/8 wide.
 Drilling the 3/8 wide hole in the clock dial maybe required because many of the electric units have a smaller sized hole.
 Quartz units have a 5/16 wide post to go through that 3/8 wide dial hole.
 It is a challenge to convert to a quartz unit, and not always successful.
 The electric clock movement that is now obsolete can be replaced with a quality mechanical unit instead.

 If going with a quartz replacement please know the project can go south.
 An error in drilling the dial out for example could render the dial useless.
 The clock dial is unobtainable so the project is ditched.
 Your left with a wood case with nothing to do.
 Sad story but it is what it is and you maybe best to just buy a new clock if it gets to that point.

-If you really like the clock and want it to function and stay high quality, a mechanical unit is best.
+For a functioning clock and stay high quality a mechanical unit is best.
 The mechanical unit would not require the drilling out of the clock dial.
 It will mount to the wood case and be a back wind instead of plugging into the wall.